EdiBERT, a generative model for image editing: Qualitative results on image compositon

 \section{Qualitative results on image compositon}

-We present more examples of image compositions, with image compositing and scribbble-based editing on FFHQ in Figure \ref{fig:sup_compos_ffhq}, and image compositing on LSUN Bedroom in Figure \ref{fig:sup_compos_lsun}.
+We present more examples of image compositions, with image compositing and scribble-based editing on FFHQ in Figure \ref{fig:sup_compos_ffhq}, and image compositing on LSUN Bedroom in Figure \ref{fig:sup_compos_lsun}.

 \textbf{Preservation of non-masked parts.} Thanks to its VQGAN auto-encoder, EdiBERT generally better conserves areas outside the mask than GANs inversion methods.
-This is particularly visible for images with complex backgrounds on FFHQ (Figure \ref{fig:sup_compos_ffhq}, 4th and last rows).
+This is particularly visible for images with complex backgrounds on FFHQ (Figure \ref{fig:sup_compos_ffhq}, 5th and last rows).

 \textbf{Insertion of edited parts.} Since EdiBERT is a probabilistic model and the tokens inside the modified area are resampled, the inserted object can be modified and mapped to a more likely object given the context.
 It thus generates more realistic images, but can alter the fidelity to the inserted object.
 For example, on row 1 of Figure \ref{fig:sup_compos_lsun}, the green becomes lighter and the perspective of the inserted window is improved.
 Although it can be a downside for image compositing, note that this property is interesting for scribble-based editing, where the scribbles have to be largely transformed to get a realistic image.
 Contrarily, GANs inversion methods tend to conserve the inserted object too much, even if it results in a highly unrealistic generated image.
 We can observe this phenomenon on last row of Figure \ref{fig:sup_compos_ffhq}.
-This is due to their reliance on reconstruction losses.